cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Set a timer for ten minutes.
 Generate twenty ideas and do not evaluate.
-Circle the three “least stupid” ideas.
+Circle the three least stupid ideas.
 Improve one of them.

 Creativity is less a light bulb and more a faucet, and the first water is dirty.

 # Constraints Are Rocket Fuel

-“Unlimited freedom” is overrated.
+Unlimited freedom is overrated.

 Constraints do two useful things: they exclude unhelpful options and they focus attention where novelty can happen.